 18. “The impact on my finances from COVID-19 has actually been positive.
-I get paid the same as before the pandemic but my expenses went down.
+I get paid the same as before the pandemic, but my expenses went down.
 I would normally have to pay $400 a week for my two kids’ daycare, but now that the daycare is closed, I pay nothing.
 We are also eating out less and spending less money shopping at various stores since most of them are closed as well.”

 — Parent of 2 from Florida, USA

 19. “In all honesty, COVID-19 has had a really good impact on my finances.
 It almost makes me feel guilty.
 My husband was just given a raise in April, and his employer even offered one additional week’s worth of pay at the end of May because of COVID-19.
 I am a nursing student and have been temporarily furloughed from my part-time (16 hours a week) job at a hotel.
-However, I have been able to make up my income and then some by simply taking on online gigs.
-In addition, we have not been spending as much money on gym memberships, gas and eating out because so much has been closed.
+However, I have made up my income and then some by simply taking on online gigs.
+In addition, we have not been spending as much money on gym memberships, gas, and eating out because so much has been closed.
 We still eat out, but it is costing us a lot less because we would pick the food up instead of having it delivered.”

 — Nursing student from Pinellas Park, Florida, USA

 20. “I work remotely for a Washington-based tech company.
 At the start of the coronavirus outbreak, there was a modest interruption in the work projects being sent to me.
-As my colleagues and I adjusted to working from home and began working more efficiently, operations seemed to have returned to its normal pace.
-The combination of stimulus checks, my regular job and decreased social activities actually puts me in a better financial shape.”
+As my colleagues and I adjusted to working from home and began working more efficiently, operations seemed to have returned to their normal pace.
+The combination of stimulus checks, my regular job, and decreased social activities actually puts me in a better financial shape.”

 — Remote worker from Sarasota, Florida, USA

-Got a suggestion for an upcoming installment of “1 Vs 20”?
+Got a suggestion for an upcoming installment of “1 Vs. 20”?
 Please send your awesome idea to firstname.lastname@example.org.

 Some responses have been edited for length and clarity.